 Hand washing stations: MCF-Stillwater has installed new hand washing stations in the facility.
 Two hand washing sinks were installed in the lobby of the facility (in addition to the existing bathroom sinks) and other hand washing stations were installed in the Minimum Security Unit.
 All individuals are required to wash their hands when entering and exiting the facility.
-Stillwater’s inmate cells have sinks and water to facilitate hand washing, the Minimum Security Unit has multiple sinks available in restrooms directly adjacent to the living quarters.
+Stillwater’s cells have sinks and water to facilitate hand washing, the Minimum Security Unit has multiple sinks available in restrooms directly adjacent to the living quarters.
 Ten additional hand sanitizer receptacles were installed throughout the facility to provide hand sanitization when away from their cell.
-All individuals (staff and inmates) are encouraged to wash their hands frequently throughout the day.
+All individuals (staff and incarcerated) are encouraged to wash their hands frequently throughout the day.

-Out-of-cell recreation time at MCF-Stillwater has been altered to provide all inmates regular access to the video visit kiosks.
-Kiosks are cleaned by living unit inmate cleaning crews with germicidal cleaner four times per day.
-Cleaning supplies are also available to inmates wishing wipe down a kiosk as needed throughout the day.
+Video Visiting: Friends and family who wish to utilize video visits now receive one free 15-minute video visit per week.
+Additional video visits can also be purchased at a reduced rate, and hours for video visits have been expanded.
+Out-of-cell recreation time at MCF-Stillwater has been altered to provide all incarcerated people regular access to the video visit kiosks.
+Kiosks are cleaned by living unit cleaning crews with germicidal cleaner four times per day.
+Cleaning supplies are also available to those wishing to wipe down a kiosk as needed throughout the day.